DogeTheBeast/College_notes/CHEM 154/Unit 8/Gibb's Free Energy.md

 ### Example
 The formation of NaCl(s) from its elements is spontaneous and releases a great deal of heat.

-$${\LARGE Na(s) + Cl_2 (g) \rarr}
+$${\LARGE Na(s) + Cl_2 (g) \rightarrow 2NaCl(s)}$$
-Na(s) + Cl2(g) → 2NaCl(s)

--This process involves a gas molecule becoming a solid, and therefore must involve a decrease in entropy.
+- This process involves a gas molecule becoming a solid, and therefore must involve a decrease in entropy.
 Therefore, ΔS is negative.
-It is an exothermic reaction, releasing heat, therefore ΔH must also be negative.
+-  It is an exothermic reaction, releasing heat, therefore ΔH must also be negative.
 This reaction is 'driven by enthalpy', because the large negative ΔH is more negative than the -TΔS term is positive, resulting in a negative overall ΔG and a spontaneous reaction.

 ---
 Read also - [[Entropy]]